Tea-cup trees and other vintage china pieces

 I was thrilled when leading textile artist Cas Holmes asked if she could include my work in her latest book "Textile Landscape - Painting with Cloth in Mixed Media".
 See cover photo.
 I also have a major article in "Be Creative with Workbox".

 I continue to create tea-cup trees which I sell on my Etsy shop (see link above) and in various galleries.
-I also stitch wall panels, mini landscape plaques on tiny easels and brooches.
+I stitch wall panels, mini landscape plaques on tiny easels and brooches.
+I also teach textile groups throughout the country.